Darko-Martinovic/UniversalRAGAssistant/README.md

     "flag": "🇧🇪",
-    "welcomeMessage": "Welcome to your business intelligence assistant!", "capabilityDescription": "I provide competitive analysis, market insights, and strategic recommendations", "additionalInfo": "Optimize your business strategy with data-driven insights" },
+    "welcomeMessage": "Welcome to your business intelligence assistant!", "capabilityDescription": "I provide competitive analysis, market insights, and strategic recommendations", "additionalInfo": "Optimize your business strategy with data-driven insights", "systemPrompt": "You are a specialized business intelligence assistant for [YOUR DOMAIN].
+You provide expert analysis on [SPECIFIC CAPABILITIES].
+Use the following context to answer questions with specific data, percentages, and actionable insights.
+Focus on practical recommendations for [DOMAIN-SPECIFIC OPERATIONS].
+If the context doesn't contain relevant information, clearly state that and suggest what additional data might be needed."
+  },
   "documents": [
     {